 Mike Kelley received a BFA from the University of Michigan, Ann Arbor (1976) and a MFA from the California Institute of the Arts (1978).
 His awards included The Louis Comfort Tiffany Foundation Grant, National Endowment for the Visual Arts Fellowships, the Awards in the Visual Arts grant, the Skowhegan Medal for Mixed Media, the Distinguished Alumni Award from the University of Michigan School of Art and Design, the Distinguished Alumnus/a Award from the California Institute of the Arts, and a Guggenheim Fellowship.
 Mike Kelley lived and worked in Los Angeles, California.

 Mobile Homestead is a trilogy of films that is part of The Artangel Collection.
 Following their presentation at the Whitney Biennial in New York in 2012, the films had their UK premiere at Tate Modern in May 2013.
-Later that year the trilogy was presented at Site Gallery in Sheffield and in cinemas across London.
-'Going West on Michigan Avenue from Downtown Detroit to Westland, 2010-11' has since been screened on a floating cinema at the Olympic Park as part of the Art Moves festival.
+Since then the trilogy has been presented at Site Gallery, Sheffield in 2013, g39, Cardiff in 2016 and Dundee Contemporary Arts in 2018 'Going West on Michigan Avenue from Downtown Detroit to Westland, 2010-11' has since been screened on a floating cinema at the Olympic Park as part of the Art Moves festival.
 These works are presented in collaboration with the Mike Kelley Foundation for the Arts.